Next Steps in your MBA Journey:

 - Reply to Your Offer of Admission - You will need to accept or decline the Offer of Admission into the program.
 You can do so in the Forms portion of the Application Status section of your application portal.

 - Tuition Scholarship - If you are awarded a Graduate Scholarship award, an “Additional Decision Letter” will be posted in your Application Status page, separately from your Offer of Admission.
 Tuition Scholarships represent a percentage of tuition cost that is remitted or deducted from the overall tuition cost.
 You will need to accept or decline the Scholarship in the Forms portion of the Application Status page.

 - Health Form and Health Insurance - All students need to complete and return a Baylor Health Form.
 See Baylor Health Services for all health-related information, including the Student Health Insurance Plan.

 - I-20 Form - All international students should connect with Baylor's International Student and Scholar Services which assists incoming international students with I-20 requirements.

 Step 4 - Submit Enrollment Deposit

-Reserve your place in Baylor's MBA program by payign a deposit of $500 within 30 days of receiving your acceptance notification.
+Reserve your place in Baylor's MBA program by paying a deposit of $500 within 30 days of receiving your acceptance notification AND you'll receive a special welcome kit from the program!
 The deposit is applied toward your student account and can be used to pay fees that are charged in your first semester.
-Please pay your Enrollment Deposit in the Application Status page of your application portal.
-This will be through the same processing tool you used to pay your application fee.
+Please pay your Enrollment Deposit on the Application Status page.
+The deposit will be paid through the same processing tool you used to pay your application fee.